 (a) Use commercially available temperature sensors containing Nickel-chromium (Chromel) and Nickel-aluminum (Alumel) conductors (Type K thermocouples);

-(b) Use embedded thermocouples with a measurement temperature range between (0 °C and a minimum of 800) °C and a maximum permissible error (tolerance) of ±2.2 °C or ±0.75 per cent of the measured value;
+(b) Use embedded thermocouples with a measurement temperature range between 0 °C and a minimum of 800 °C and a maximum permissible error (tolerance) of ±2.2 °C or ±0.75 per cent of the measured value;

-(c) Use embedded thermocouples with a solid tip readily installed to embed them onto the brake components.
+(c) Use embedded thermocouples with a solid tip readily installed to embed them onto the brake components;

-Additionally, the following specifications for placing the embedded thermocouples onto the brake components apply:
+Additionally, the following provisions for placing the embedded thermocouples onto the brake components apply:

 (d) Disc brakes: Locate the embedded thermocouple in the outboard plate rubbing surface – radially positioned 10 mm outwards of the centre of the friction path – and recessed (0.5 ± 0.1) mm deep below the surface of the disc.
 On vented discs, centre the thermocouple between two fins of the disc plate.
 Figure 8.1. illustrates the proper installation of embedded thermocouples on brake discs.
 The symbol 'X' denotes the surface contact radius of the disc and the pads;